eyorsogood/wordpress-default/wp-content/plugins/google-analytics-dashboard-for-wp/readme.txt

 * Real Time Report - see who is online on your website in real-time, right inside your WordPress dashboard.
 * Customizable Google Analytics Dashboard Widget - Our dashboard widget allows you to have quick access to your most important stats at the moment you login to your WordPress dashboard.
 * Page Insights in Admin Bar - Easily view analytics for each individual page and post from the ExactMetrics menu in WordPress admin bar while browsing your website.
+* Landing Page Report - Shows you which pages your visitors land, without needing to log into Google Analytics.
+* Source and Medium Report - gives you an easy view of Google Analytics UTM tracking.
+* Technology Report - See which devices and browsers use your website the most.
+* Campaign Report - Shows you Google Analytics UTM tracking and key metrics.
+* Pages Report - See which pages are most poplular on your website.
+* Coupon Report - See which coupons are used most on your website.
+* Funnel Report - See how people buy from your store.
 * Email Summaries - Get the most important metrics delivered to you and/or your client's email inboxes weekly with our brandable Email Summaries, allowing you to keep up to date on your website's Google Analytics results even without needing to login to the Google Analytics dashboard.
 * PDF Exports - Easily take your ExactMetrics reports with you or send them to clients or colleagues by exporting all ExactMetrics reports as a brandable PDF.
 * Site Speed Report - helps you improve your website’s performance by displaying key metrics and actionable tips to improve those based on WordPress-specific solutions.